yem82/bookmark_manager/README.md

  To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

+User story 2

+As a user
+in order to revisit my new favourite sites
+I would like to save new bookmarks to the bookmark manager